FutureSearch Logofuturesearch

 Add a Column via Web Research

-Ask Claude Code to find the pricing for a SaaS product and it will search the web and give you an answer.
-Doing that for 246 products means visiting 246 separate pricing pages, each with a different layout and pricing model.
+Finding the pricing for a single SaaS product is easy.
+Doing it for 246 products means visiting 246 separate pricing pages, each with a different layout and pricing model.
 That volume of web research needs to happen in parallel.

-Here, we get Claude Code to find the annual price of the lowest paid tier for 246 SaaS products, by visiting each product's pricing page.
+Here, we find the annual price of the lowest paid tier for 246 SaaS products, by visiting each product's pricing page.

 MetricValue